 Rule 57 of The Highway Code states:

-“When in a vehicle make sure dogs or other animals are suitably restrained so they cannot distract you while you are driving or injure you, or themselves, if you stop quickly.
+“When in a vehicle make sure dogs or other animals are suitably restrained so they can’t distract you while you’re driving or injure you, or themselves, if you stop quickly.

-Careless driving can carry an unlimited fine.
-You could also face being disqualified, and your points could increase to nine.
+Careless driving could carry an unlimited fine.
+You could also face being disqualified, and you could get nine points on your licence.

-If you drive carelessly and you have an unrestrained pet with you, you could face a fixed penalty of starting from £100 and three points on your licence.
+If you drive carelessly and you have an unrestrained pet with you, you could face a fixed penalty of starting from £100.
+You could also be hit with between three and nine points on your licence.